monad-developer-hub/backend/README.md

-# Monad Developer Hub Backend
+# 🔧 Monad Developer Hub Backend

-A Go-based REST API for the Monad Developer Hub, built with Gin, GORM, and PostgreSQL.
+An open-source Go-based REST API for the Monad Developer Hub, built with Gin, GORM, and PostgreSQL.
+Provides robust project management, blockchain analytics, and authentication services.

 ## Features